This recipe is NOT safe for Coumadin (warfarin) users.

-Place the water in a large stock pot fitted with a steamer basket over high heat.
+Place the water in a sauce pan fitted with a steamer basket over high heat.

 Add the cubed yams to the steamer basket and steam until they break slightly with a fork.

-While the yams are cooking, place the olive oil in a small skillet over medium heat.
-Add the shallots and rosemary and cook gently until the shallots are softened.
+While the potatoes are cooking place the olive oil in a small skillet over medium heat.

 The mashed yams can be reheated gently in a microwave.